I really only love God as much as I love the person I love the least.

 At this point, there’s nothing more to do.
 With your ssh key added to the agent process, you’re back to not needing to type in a password (or passphrase), but without the risk of a non-encrypted private key stored permanently on disk.

-"defaults".
-Starting your configuration file with the following
+Starting your configuration file with the following directives will

 (These are listed as multiple